scrabbletank/farhome-rules/rulesdoc.md

 For the duration, starting on your next turn you may move the Whirlwind up to 3 tiles once per turn.

-The area of the whirlwind increases by 2 for every level above 2nd.
+The area of the whirlwind increases by 2 for every level cast above 2nd.
 When cast at 5th level and above the whirlwind can damage buildings and can push large, heavy objects, such as barrels or carts.

 ___
 #### Mass Web